PawDevUK/Portfolio-react/src/components/F-Projects/TicTacToe/readme.md

 ### To Do

+- Functionality to start a game and keep it active till either of players win or finish
+  - get id of player on "Join" click
+  - find player by id
+  - send invitation
+  - in case of accepted get opponent board with his/her move
+  - lock session
+  - choose move and post it
+- Functionality to:
+  - send changes on a board to a server every move.
+  - create "connection" which will send and get players moves every second.
+- Functionality to close a active game in case either player win or end

-- Functionality to disable header buttons after a game starts
+- <s>Functionality to disable header buttons after a game starts
 - Functionality to switch header buttons as indicator of player move.
 Different box shadow should be fine.
 - Line to cross all same symbols in case of win.
 Must be 8 lines, probably svg.
 - List of active players with option to play with
 - Backend and mongodb
-- Functionality to get list of players
+- Functionality to get list of players </s>
-- Functionality to start a game and keep it active till either of players win or finish
-- Functionality to:
-  - send changes on a board to a server every move.
-  - create "connection" which will send and get players moves every second.
-- Functionality to close a active game in case either player win or end